ADT Home Security System Review

 The standard base features available with any plan include:

 - Security keypad: The digital keypad features a back-lit panel, which makes it easy to arm/disarm in the dark.
-It also integrates with smart home systems, and it can be activated remotely.

 - Wireless door/window sensors: Protects your most vulnerable access points, includes glass-break detection

 - Window decal and yard sign: This is the familiar blue octagon that tells intruders that you’re protected.
 Studies show that having this symbol present is in itself a crime deterrent.

 You can add as many features and functions you need, but they’re going to cost you.
 Most of the contracts include professional installation, but this can vary because these services are outsourced to local companies.